dsc-courses/dsc10-2023-wi/syllabus.md

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
 Homeworks will usually be due **Tuesdays at 11:59pm**, but the last two homeworks will be due on Thursdays at 11:59pm.
 We will release homework assignments roughly a week before they're due.
-The lowest homework score is dropped from the grade calculation.
+Each homework is equally weighted at 5% of your overall grade, with no drops.

 Like labs, homeworks must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
 See the